Montgomery County Board of Education District 5

 Political experience (public offices held and when, as well as unsuccessful campaigns for office and which years): First time running for elected office.
 Former District 14 representative on the Montgomery County Democratic Central Committee.

 1 – Why are you running for this office?
 (75 words max)

-My experience and leadership skills uniquely qualify me for the Board of Education.
-I am committed to improving accountability and transparency in policy decisions, providing Pre-K to all 4-year-olds and working for the elimination of the achievement gap.
+My broad experience and leadership skills uniquely qualify me and will bring an added dimension to board deliberations.
+I am committed to improving accountability and transparency in policy decisions, providing pre-K to all 4-year-olds and working to eliminate the achievement gap.

 2 – What is the most important issue in this race and what specific plans do you have to address it?
 (100 words max)